-How to make an easy cushion cover using decorative fabric when you lack sewing skills.
+How to make an easy cushion cover for an ottoman using decorative fabric when you lack sewing skills.

 Did you notice the word “Slip” is not in front of the word “Cover” in the title of this post?